 Call Me Kuchu: A human face on targets of 'unfounded, irrational hatred'

 Fittingly, Call Me Kuchu ends with Uganda being fiercely rebuked by the United Nations.
 What we don't know is whether that country's anti-gay stance is so ingrained that its people cannot be shamed.
 If mainstream Ugandan thought is going to change, it won't be thanks to the United Nations or even courageous same-sex activists like David Kato.
 No matter how many gays and lesbians are in the closet, they're still outnumbered in a country of over 34 million.
 Instead, it'll take heterosexual citizens from governmental, religious, and media institutions to change their views and then go public with their newfound tolerance.

 In the meantime, there are plenty of Americans who would benefit from watching the powerful Call Me Kuchu.
 It does the one thing that bigots and homophobes can't stand: it puts a human face on the targets of their unfounded, irrational hatred.

 Call Me Kuchu (2013).
-Direction and Screenplay: Katherine Fairfax Wright and Malika Zouhali-Worrall.
+Dir. / Scr.: Katherine Fairfax Wright and Malika Zouhali-Worrall.
 Featured: David Kato, Christopher Senyonjo.

 Ugandan gay rights activist David Kato Call Me Kuchu photo: Cinedigm.